 Readers dealing with active tags In active RFID systems, since active tags are able to initiate the communication between them, any active tag can act as a reader.
 However, when active tags act as a reader, they must be connected to a computer or a network (via a wired or wireless link) to send the received data from its network [22].

-Readers dealing with passive tags They have to meet the following key requirement: Their transmission power must be sufficient to feed the sur- rounding passive tags [13].
+Readers dealing with passive tags They must meet the following key requirement: Their transmission power must be sufficient to feed the surrounding passive tags [13].
 These tags obtain energy from the transmitted signal using back-scattering technique.
 Back-scattering technique is the reflection of the reader’s carrier wave where it modulates the signal which includes the tag’s data.
 Then, the reader detects the tag’s response, processes the signal and reads the information sent by the tag.

 Antennas Antenna designs are strongly dependent on the operating frequency [27].
 In case of low range applications, such as LF (125 kHz) or HF (13.56 MHz) range, antennas are embedded in the readers.
 However, in case of UHF applications, antennas have to be external.
 Moreover, polarization of the used antenna is one of the most critical issues.
 Antenna polarization affects directly the RFID system performance.
 In RFID systems, there are two types of antenna polarization: